wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 **Q:**&ensp;I am tired of all the ways and means and skills and tricks, of all these mental acrobatics.
 Is there a way to perceive reality directly and immediately?

-**M:**&ensp;Stop makeïng use of your mind and see what happens.
+**M:**&ensp;Stop making use of your mind and see what happens.
 Do this one thing thoroughly.
 That is all.

-**Q:**&ensp;When I was younger, I had strange experiënces, short but memorable, of beïng nothing, just nothing, yet fully conscious.
+**Q:**&ensp;When I was younger, I had strange experiences, short but memorable, of being nothing, just nothing, yet fully conscious.
-But the danger is that one has the desire to recreäte from memory the moments that have passed.
+But the danger is that one has the desire to recreate from memory the moments that have passed.

 **M:**&ensp;This is all imagination.
 In the light of consciousness all sorts of things happen and one need not give special importance to any.